flyteorg/flyte/rsts/deployment/gcp/index.rst

   level: 6

 * In case you have a new ingress IP for your Flyte deployment, you would need to flush DNS cache using `this <https://developers.google.com/speed/public-dns/cache>`__
+* In case you need to get access logs for your buckets then follow `this <https://cloud.google.com/storage/docs/access-logs>`__ GCP guide